Last updated on February 01, 2026

 Last stitch / End stitch

-The final stitch of the forward pass is worked into the stitch equivalent to the first stitch of the return pass of the previous row.
-This is the stitch created by pulling the yarn through one loop (the chain 1) when beginning the return pass.
+The final stitch of the forward pass is worked into the stitch that corresponds to the first stitch of the return pass of the previous row.
+This is the stitch created by pulling the yarn through one loop (the chain 1) at the beginning of the return pass.
 Consequently, it appears slightly different and there are various methods for working it.

 In some projects, you might want to work the stitch in the same way as all the others in the row.
-This can create a lovely effect for a shawl or similar project but it might also give your edge a bit of a ‘loopy’ appearance.
+This can create a lovely effect for a shawl or similar project, but it might also give your edge a slightly ‘loopy’ appearance.

 My favourite method is to insert the hook under both loops of the last stitch and pull up a loop.
 This works regardless of which stitches were previously worked and creates a nice sturdy edge.
 However, as always, try it out and see what you prefer.